simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-when-youve-been-doxxed-guide/index.en.md

 Perform a search on popular search engines using your **name** and other relevant information to **identify websites** or online directories that display your personal information without your consent.
 Contact the **website administrators** and request the **removal** of the unauthorized personal information.
 Provide them with the necessary details and evidence to support your request.

-Additionally, if you have any **professional profiles** on platforms like LinkedIn, review the information displayed and ensure that you've **restricted access** to sensitive details that could be used for malicious purposes.
+Also, if you have any **professional profiles** on platforms like LinkedIn, review the information displayed and ensure that you've **restricted access** to sensitive details that could be used for malicious purposes.

 By taking these steps, you reduce the accessibility of your personal information and make it more challenging for individuals to exploit it.
 Remember to regularly monitor your online presence to ensure that your information remains secure and protected.